 The Tier 1 eligible own funds are equivalent to the basic ones.
-However, those at Tier 3 are equivalent to 15% of the regulatory capital, so the resulting admissible amount to cover the SCR is EUR 76,058 thousand (EUR 72,965 thousand in 2019) 4% higher than the previous year.
+However, those at Tier 3 are equivalent the amount of net deferred taxes, so the resulting admissible amount to cover the SCR is EUR 91,442 thousand (EUR 76,058 thousand in 2020) 15.74% higher than the previous year.